 I call this one Seated Pigeon as it is a cousin to the yoga pose called Pigeon, which is performed lying on the floor.
 Clearly this isn’t an option at work.
 This Seated Pigeon version might not work if you are wearing a short skirt or dress unless you have an office to yourself!

 It isn’t necessary to do all of the stretches all at once.
 Take a stretch break every 45 minutes or so and choose a couple of different stretches.
-Next time choose a different set of stretches.
-Simple.
-Your brain and body will thank you for it!
+Next time, choose a different set of simple stretches.
+Ultimately, your brain and body will thank you for it!